 After the remnants of the old plastic elbows are broken away from the lifter wires, the new Snap-On elbows are individually screwed onto the threaded lifter wires to an exact depth.
 The lifter wires with the new elbows attached are then reinstalled in the piano.
-Working from underneath the keybed, the buttons are positioned in the slot at the back of the keys, and the new elbows snapped the bras the wip adjustments to be made?
+Working from underneath the keybed, the buttons are positioned in the slot at the back of the keys, and the new elbows are firmly snapped into place on the brass center pins of the wippens.

+Are there additional adjustments to be made?